BAS Main Index

 nacreous_20070712a.JPG (233412 bytes)Temperature and PSCs: The 100 hPa pressure level is near the base of the ozone layer, but is reached by most radiosonde flights.
 The temperature at this height is sufficiently cold from July to October that polar stratospheric clouds (PSCs) can form.
 Note: "the normal" is used to refer to the long term mean for the time of year.

 Both Halley and Rothera see displays of nacreous clouds.
 Those at Halley are of the form described during the IGY as "ultra-cirrus".
-The 2019 season started early at Rothera with a sighting on May 22.
-They also saw nacreous clouds on June 3, 12, 13, 17, July 1, 2, 3, 4, August 9, 10, 13, 14, 16, 18, 20.
+Clouds were seen at Rothera during the 2025 season.

 All the colder winters in the ozone layer have been within the last 15 years.

 There are sometimes significant differences (over 100 DU) between modeled, satellite and ground-based measurements, particularly when there is large variation in total column ozone.
-Ozone values over the Arctic during 2018/19 are shown in our Northern Hemisphere OMI movie.
+Ozone values over the Arctic during 2022/23 are shown in our Northern Hemisphere OMI movie.
 For more UK information see the DEFRA UK Stratospheric Ozone Measurements page.

 Measurements reported here refer to ozone in the "ozone layer", where most of the ozone in the atmosphere is found.
-This "layer" stretches from roughly 10 to 40km above the Earth's surface, with a peak at around 20km.
+This "layer" stretches from roughly 10 to 40 km above the Earth's surface, with a peak at around 20 km.
 Bringing all the ozone in the "layer" down to ground level would give a thickness of around 3mm of pure ozone, which reduces to around 1mm at the height of the ozone hole.
 A little ozone also exists closer to the Earth's surface and research shows that natural halogens in Antarctica can produce depletion in this near surface layer.
 The theoretical basis for the formation of the Antarctic ozone hole and its link with the halogen chemistry of man-made substances is well established and the mechanism is described at sites such as the Ozone Hole Tour at the Cambridge University Centre for Atmospheric Science.

 Background and related material